LoganConnor44/anki-templates/readme.md

 # tl;dr

 Whether your study involves simplified or traditional characters, this project can make Chinese flashcards look nice by copying/pasting [a few lines of logic](#code-snippets) in your Anki template.
-It can also auto-magically generate some data, given you check out [what is available](./output/components/material-beautify-chinese-study/readme.md).
+It can also auto-magically generate some data, please go [here](./output/components/material-beautify-chinese-study/readme.md) to see what is available.

 Try it out now by navigating to the [jsFiddle page](#JSFiddle), or follow the instructions below to set this up within your own installation of Anki.